TUDsun/GMMV-LIM/README.md

 Feedback
 --------
-We would be delighted to hear from you if you find CC-CSI useful, or if you have any suggestions, contributions, or bug reports.
+We would be delighted to hear from you if you find GMMV-LIM useful, or if you have any suggestions, contributions, or bug reports.
 Please send these to

 Shilong Sun (shilongsun@icloud.com)